Taking FlightGetting Around

 Whether you are a family of four traveling to Mexico for vacation, a business traveler headed to Chicago for the day, or a busy corporate executive flying private, take-offs and landings are easy here.
 Dallas is home to the world’s largest global airline—American Airlines—and the U.S.’s largest domestic carrier—Southwest Airlines—as well as three full-service general aviation airports serving private and executive clients.

 Situated between Dallas and Fort Worth is the 2019 Global Airport of the Year, DFW International Airport.
 DFW International Airport, the nation’s 4th busiest airport, is the highest-capacity commercial airport in the world, connecting the area to the entire planet.
 The airport offers travelers a high-frequency schedule and access to any major city in the continental United States in less than four hours.
 More than a dozen new international routes have been added in the last two years, and more are on the way.
-Plus, DART’s orange line just began operations to DFW International Airport, meaning it’s now possible to take public transportation to the airport—something travelers have wanted for years.
+Plus, Dallas Area Rapid Transit’s (DART) Orange Line connects to DFW International Airport.

 Dallas Love Field is home to low-cost carrier Southwest Airlines, and now that flight restrictions have been lifted, which until October 2014 limited nonstop service on mainline jets to destinations in Texas and adjoining states, direct service to cities such as New York, Chicago, and L.A. is now possible on any aircraft leaving Love Field.
 The day that restrictions were lifted, Virgin America also launched service out of Love.
 The airport is currently undergoing a $519 million renovation, including a centralized terminal with 20 gates, a new lobby, and an expanded baggage claim area.
 Together, these things mean a big future for this little airport.